nhsuk/alphahealth/type-2-diabetes/check-if-you-have-it.md

 ---
-title: Check if you have type 2 diabetes
+title: Check if you have it
 condition: Type 2 diabetes
 nav_order: 1
 ---